gluster/glusterfs-specs/done/Features/afr-arbiter-volumes.md

 * In all cases, if there is only one source before the FOP is initiated and if the FOP fails on that source, the application will receive ENOTCONN.

+Note: `gluster volume info <VOLNAME>` will have an indication of which bricks of the volume are the arbiter bricks.
-Note: It is possible to see if a replica 3 volume has arbiter configuration from the mount point.
+It is also possible to see if a replica 3 volume has arbiter configuration from the mount point.
 If `$mount_point/.meta/graphs/active/$V0-replicate-0/options/arbiter-count` exists and its value is 1, then it is an arbiter volume.
 Also the client volume graph